Well-balanced Tri-Ply stainless steel

 I gave the pans a try out the other morning for an eggs and bacon breakfast for the family.
-I was sure the eggs were going to be a pain on that course non-stick surface….but nope…they literally slid right out!
+I was sure the eggs were going to be a pain on that coarse non-stick surface… but nope… they literally slid right out!

 Does it Clean Easily?